 At each subsequent annual discernment, one-third of the lay members are chosen for a term of three years to fill the vacancies caused by members whose terms are due to expire.
-The term of the Young Adult member is one year and may be affirmed for an additional year by the Director of the Youth Ministry.
+The term of the Young Adult member is one year.

 Pastoral Council Meetings

 All members of the Parish are invited to attend Council meetings as observers.
 Regular meetings of the Council are held on the fourth Tuesday of each month at 7:00 PM in the Parish Office Meeting Room.